 Students participating in a course that takes place in a non-SARA state may file a complaint with the Oregon Department of Education, or may file a complaint in the state where the student is located.

-The School of Professional Studies at Bushnell University has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
+The School of Business, Leadership and Technology at Bushnell University has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
 See a listing of IACBE accredited programs.

 The International Accreditation Council for Business Education (IACBE) is the leading outcomes-based professional accrediting organization for business programs in student-centered colleges and universities throughout the world.
 The IACBE exists to promote, develop, and recognize excellence in business education.

-To view the learning outcomes for the Department of Business, please view the IACBE Public Disclosure of Student Achievement as follows: 2019-2020
+To view the learning outcomes for the School of Business, please view the IACBE Public Disclosure of Student Achievement as follows: 2019-2020

-To view the learning outcomes for the Department of Accounting, please view the IACBE Public Disclosure of Student Achievement as follows: 2019-2020
+To view the learning outcomes for the Accounting Program, please view the IACBE Public Disclosure of Student Achievement as follows: 2019-2020

 Teacher education and school counseling programs are approved by the Oregon State Teachers Standards and Practices Commission (TSPC).
 The Teacher Standards and Practices Commission was established in 1965 to maintain and improve performance in the education profession by approving teacher preparation programs offered by Oregon colleges and universities; by licensing teachers, administrators and other personnel employed in Oregon schools; and by taking disciplinary actions when educators commit crimes or violate Standards for Competent and Ethical Performance.